Koduvally: History

 The road between Koduvally and Kozhikode was improved in the early 1970s and the Koduvally Bridge was built.
-Koduvally was a major town in Calicut district during the period of british.
-Koduvally is known as the city of gold for its gold trade legacy.
+Koduvally was a major town in Calicut district during the period of British occupation.
 Koduvally legislative constituency was represented by E. Ahmed (former minister of government of India) in 1977.
-The karoonji mala viewpoint in Koduvally is a tourist destination, some says that tipu sultan and army lived in this mountain during war between British.

 Koduvally Assembly Constituency

 Koduvally Assembly constituency consists of the Panchayats Kizhakkoth, Madavoor, Narikkuni, Omassery, Kattippara, Thamarassery, and Koduvally Municipality.